xtuml/xtuml.github.io/xtuml-class/sumo_edit/index.md

 ## 3. Grading

 Projects will be graded on completeness and effectiveness.
-To enable grading _**Each milestone in section 4 must have a git commit and the commit message must contain the milestone number.
+To enable grading _**Each milestone in section 4 must have it's own git commit and the commit message must contain the milestone number.
 These commits must be pushed to your fork on Github.com.
-Failure to include each milestone for each git commit will result in loss of credit.**_ Projects will also be graded on how well the application works -- does it obey the rules and does it win more than half of the time.
+Failure to include each milestone in its own commit will result in loss of credit.**_ Projects will also be graded on how well the application works -- does it obey the rules and does it win more than half of the time.